verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 </div>
 {{< /clipboard >}}

-In the previous example, we install it into the default `cert-manager` namespace, however, this is not required.
+In the previous example, it was installed into the default `cert-manager` namespace, however, this is not required.

 #### Helm Override Recipes

 ##### Changing the Cert-Manager Locations

-If Cert-Manager is installed in a non-default namespace (something other than `cert-manager`), then this will need to be provided to the webhook install as Helm overrides:
+If Cert-Manager is installed in a non-default namespace (something other than `cert-manager`), then this will need to be provided to the webhook installation as Helm overrides.
 {{< clipboard >}}
 <div class="highlight">